 At Holy Trinity we take safeguarding of children, young people and vulnerable adults very seriously.
 Our PCC Safeguarding Policy Statement and Communicating Electronically Policy are below.
-Please click on the link to take you to the Diocese of London's Safeguarding Policy, which has been fully adopted by Holy Trinity's Parochial Church Council.

 Important phone numbers for safeguarding are shown at the bottom of the page.